-In last week’s post we talked about Embracing Natural Connections to Extend Literacy.
-This week we are reflecting on partnerships between caregivers, children, and teachers.
+In our previous post we talked about Embracing Natural Connections to Extend Literacy.
+In this post we are reflecting on partnerships between caregivers, children, and teachers.
 We are taking time to consider the role that technology can play in opening up communication, connection, and authentic learning experiences beyond the walls of the classroom.

 Access this message and its content at innovatingplay.world/bm11